Greetings, AOM travelers! During your European adventure, you’ll be immersed in a language or two that you probably don’t know.

 Qu’est-ce que tu penses?
 (What do you think?)
 Want to dive into a new language before you leave this summer?

-Whether you choose to hit the books or not, your English-speaking Tour Directors and local City Coordinators will be there for you throughout your experience, making sure you don’t miss a thing.
-And either way, you’re sure to come home with new greetings and phrases that you can amaze your friends and family with!
+Whether you choose to hit the books or not, your English-speaking Tour Directors and City Coordinators will be there for you throughout your experience, making sure you don’t miss a thing.
+And either way, you’re sure to come home with new greetings and phrases that will amaze your friends and family!